MichelleBouhid/MichelleBouhid/README.md

 - **Finance and Economics:** I work in finance and am passionate about understanding economic trends and financial markets.
 - **Data Science and Technology:** I am learning Python and R to apply data analysis in financial markets.
 - **Statistics and Mathematics:** I have an intermediate knowledge of these subjects and am keen on improving my skills.
+- **Econometrics:** Currently studying econometrics, with a focus on Ordinary Least Squares (OLS) methods to deepen my understanding of statistical methods in economics and finance.

 ## Current Projects